 Many summer sleepaway camps strictly regulate the campers' access to technology, including cell phones, to avoid disruptions.
 It can be an excellent experience, especially for teenagers who often need to unplug to connect with their environment.
 Children and parents can still communicate using letters or emails, send care packages, and the camp counselors are always reachable in case of emergency.

-However, it can be an issue if the parents or the children have some anxiety issues.
-It may be best to discuss expectations and have an action plan if the children get homesick or if the parents are worried.
+However, it can be an issue if the parents or the children have anxiety issues.
+It's best to discuss expectations and have an action plan if the children get homesick or if the parents are worried.

 Types of Activities

 Camp activities are often a deciding factor when it comes to day camps vs. overnight camps.
 You'll want to choose a camp that offers a wide range of activities and outdoor adventures to ensure that the children stay active, busy, and engaged.
 This may include canoeing, archery, high ropes courses, a zip line, etc.

 Overnight sports camps are an excellent opportunity for children and teenagers to perfect their talents but also to strengthen their leadership skills.
 If your children would like to take advantage of the same opportunities closer to home, Hot Ground Gym offers team-building activities for kids near Chicago.

 Discover the Power of Teambuilding at Hot Ground Gym

 Discover the transformative power of teambuilding with Hot Ground Gym in Arlington Heights and Libertyville, IL!
 Develop trust, enhance communication, and foster a culture of collaboration.
 Unlock your kids's potential - join us now!

 Budget is a significant concern for parents when deciding between these types of camps.
 Since camps include room and board on top of the planned activities and around-the-clock care, sleepover summer camps are significantly more expensive than day camps.